YosysHQ-Docs/AppNote-109/docs/source/index.rst

 definition of *property*.
 Another way to define an assertion is as a design statement expressed as Boolean function or property that the design must fulfill.
 The property is usually described using a language that can express actions of the design over time.
+An assertion as a verification directive is described in more detail below.

 An example of the semantical components of a concurrent assertion is shown in *Figure 1.1*.
 This is the kind of assertion commonly using in *Formal